Eagle-Fang/EventTrackerProject/README.md

 The POSTMAN file is included with test routes.

-### Expected Route
+### First Draft of Entity Diagram

 As you can see Entity Diagram, there is a one to many relationship between Company and Job.
 One Company can have more than one job, while each individual instanct of a Job is associated with only one company.

 ![Alt text](https://github.com/Eagle-Fang/EventTrackerProject/blob/main/DB/Untitled.png)

+### Expected Route
+The Postman routes file is included with the source code.
+It can be imported into Postman.